 Ten shop work skills that will help students get a graduate job

-Customer service is vital in many graduate careers, including management consultancy and financial services.
+1. Customer service and communication skills.
+Customer service is the care that a customer receives before, during and after a purchase.
+Good customer service is friendly and polite, and puts the customer first.
+It is very important in creating loyal customers and is vital in many graduate careers, such as management consultancy and financial services.
 For example, a retail banking employer might not expect you to have a degree in finance, but may well place great importance on customer-related work experience.

-2. Dealing tactfully with customer concerns.
-Customer complaints and queries can give you useful examples of your problem solving and communication skills, both of which are fixtures on most graduate recruiters’ wishlists.
+Having experience of dealing with customer complaints and queries can give you useful examples of your problem solving and communication skills, both of which are fixtures on most graduate recruiters’ wishlists.
 However, communication is such a broad term that employers may want you to define your abilities in this area a little more closely, for example, by referring to persuasion, negotiation or influencing.

 Working in retail, you’ve seen first-hand how a fast-paced business operates and how commercial decisions are made.
 What made the business you worked for profitable, and what role did you play in its success?
 Did you come up with any ideas to make the business more successful?
 Were they implemented, and if so, with what results?

 3. Working under pressure.
 Did you ever have to stay calm and keep smiling as a big queue built up at your checkout?
 What steps did you take to try and make sure customers weren’t kept waiting?
 Try to think of examples of how you coped at particularly busy times and how your attitude and approach made a difference.

 4. Working in a busy team.
 A supportive team ethos on the shop floor helps to create a good atmosphere for customers.
 Successful retail businesses depend on different teams working well together, so think both about your role in your team and how others in different teams depended on your work.
 Did you take part in team meetings and if so, what did you contribute?